Betty's House . . . Life After MS

 There is a lot of information at Betty's House.
-Please stay awhile, bookmark the site, and visit often.
-I have always wanted this website to seem as though you and I were sitting in my cheery kitchen, enjoying a cup of coffee, as we talk about our body's natural healing ability.
-Please check out the "What You'll Find at Betty's House" contents below for details of all the information here, including the books I have written, recommended exercise DVDs, meditation, healthy nutrition, etc. All the things I used to reverse my MS.
+Please stay awhile and browse the information here, and check out the "What You'll Find at Betty's House" contents below for details of all the information here, including the books I have written about my experience.

 The most recent issue of my web-based newsletter,

 You may also check out recent archives here